Extra-Nuclear/TheGameOfJoe/README.md

 ### Why Is This?

-Crazy enough, the guy from JoeClicker is in it
+Crazy enough, the guy from JoeClicker is in its

 ### How Can I Download This WONDERFULL Game?

-Lucky for you, `Version 0.1` has been released [here](https://github.com/Extra-Nuclear/TheGameOfJoe)
+Lucky for you, `Version 2.1` has been released [here](https://github.com/Extra-Nuclear/TheGameOfJoe)